advisors-excel-llc/AEConnect/Resources/docs/validation/README.md

 ## Outbound Validation

-Similar to inbound, outbound data to Salesforce is validated using the group `ae_connect_outbound`, as well as a group with the connection name appended to it: `ae_connect_outbound.default`.
+Similar to inbound, outbound data to Salesforce is validated using the group `ae_connect.outbound`, as well as a group with the connection name appended to it: `ae_connect.outbound.default`.
 The group without the connection name is used for all connections.
 So if you only want a constraint used in for with a particular connection, make sure you append the connection name as above.